Looking for a Used Transit Connect in your area?

 In keeping with its European heritage, the Transit Connect is only 180.7 inches long and sports a 39-foot turning diameter.
 This means easy parking for city deliveries.
 When you get where you’re going, the rear barn door opens with a standard 180-degree hinge, and if that’s not enough, there’s an optional 255-degree hinge as well.
 Ford is targeting the small-business owner with the Transit Connect, the first vehicle imported to the U.S. from Ford’s plant in Kocaeli, Turkey.
 We have yet to see if it’s the kind of thinking that can turn Ford around here in the U.S.

-Talk about the 2010 Ford Transit Connect
+What's your take on the 2010 Ford Transit Connect?

 Ford Transit Connect Questions